drduh/PC-Engines-APU-Router-Guide/README.md

 * `Control-P` to move up
 * `Control-N` to move down

-Press `Control-X` to continue booting.
-You should see verbose boot messages appear on the screen.
+Press `Control-X` to continue booting and you should see console output.

 **Note** If you get an error like, `Alert! /dev/sdX1 does not exist dropping to shell` and are dropped to an initramfs prompt, reboot and edit the `quiet` line to point to `/dev/sda1` or correct partition.